bendorr/lucs_af/README.md

 Calculates helix-specific RMSDs between designs and a reference structure.
 Focuses on helix regions to evaluate reshaping quality independent of loop conformations.

 #### > `tm_score_to_ref.py`
-Calculates TM-scores between designs and reference structures.
-TM-score is a length-independent metric better suited than RMSD for comparing structures of different sizes or evaluating global topology.

-#### > `rmsd_LUCS_to_RosettaRelax.py`
-Compares LUCS designs to Rosetta FastRelax structures.
-Evaluates how well designs match Rosetta-relaxed structures, useful for validating design quality and identifying outliers.
+Calculates TM-scores between provided PDBs and a reference structure.

 ---